Clear Concise Sentences

 The following rewrite of these two sentences clarifies the message by eliminating the unrelated and distant words and ideas.

 Improved: In these chapters, we will teach you how to give tests and interpret test scores.
 You improve the clarity by finding the word that precisely expresses your thought.
 For example, consider the distinction between rebellion and revolution.
 The two words are similar but different.
 Rebellion describes resistance to or defiance of any authority, control, or tradition which may or may not result in change.
 Revolution, on the other hand, describes a forcible overthrow of a government or a complete, usually radical change in something that occurs relatively quickly.
 Another comparison can be made between the words practicable and practical.
 Practicable applies only to that which is capable of being put into practice.
 Practical, as opposed to theoretical, means sensible when applied to persons, efficient when applied to things.
-The building of a pontoon bridge across a body of water might be practicable (it could be done), but it would not be practical (sensible) unless it were the most efficient method of connecting the two shores.
+The building of a pontoon bridge across a body of water might be practicable (it could be done), but it would not be practical (sensible) unless it was the most efficient method of connecting the two shores.

 (4) Avoid wordiness.
-Use words that have meaning to your audience.
+Use words that have to mean to your audience.
 Often our writing is cluttered with words that add nothing.
 We use words that could be omitted; we use phrases when a word would do.
 Learn to recognize this “excess baggage” and delete it from your writing.
 Following are three wordy sentences with examples showing how you can improve them.

 Wordy: I contemplate inaugurating a reorganization of my company in the near future.